 I arrived late at night at the hotel, because my flight was delayed.
 Check-In was easy and quick and they recognized my Diamond Level with Hyatt Gold Passport and offered me either a complimentary drink or extra points.
-Of course I went with the points instead of a drink.
-After that I went up to my standard Room,with a sofa bed located at the right corner of the building.
+Of course, I went with the points instead of a drink.
+After that, I went up to my standard Room, with a sofa bed located at the right corner of the building.
 I can highly recommend that you try to get one of this four corner rooms per level.
-The room numbers are X01, X02, X26 and X26.
-For example on the fourth floor it would be the rooms 401, 402, 426 and 427.
-This rooms seem to be a bit more spacious than the other once and have a nicer layout.
+The room numbers are X01, X02, X26, and X27.
+For example on the fourth floor, it would be the rooms 401, 402, 426 and 427.
+These rooms seem to be a bit more spacious than the other once and have a nicer layout.

 I like how spacious the rooms are and all the amenities offered inside.
 A great feature is the “connection panel” for the TV.
 It has a bunch of different connectors to hook up your phone, laptop or whatever else you have to the flat screen TV.
 No more needs for adapters are trying to get your cable connected behind the screen somewhere.

 From the elevator area on the different floors, you have a view over the parking lot.
 The upper parking lot is solely for the hotel and you can only enter with your room key, the lower one is a shared parking lot.
 In case the upper lot is full, just show the attendant of the lower lot your room key and your parking ticket for the dashboard and you can enter for free.
 You already pay $10 USD a night by getting your parking ticket from the hotel.